AI-READI/cds-specification/docs/cds-specification/section-2.md

 6. Update the GitHub draft release text content to match that of previous releases.
 7. Publish the release on GitHub.

-The next step in the release process is to release the SODA for SPARC Docs repository.
-Check the [documentation release guide](/docs/releasing-documentation.html) for instructions on how to do that.

 ::: tip
 It is a good idea to incrementally add documentation as each feature gets completed rather than waiting until release time to create it.
 :::